jiazhanfeng1989/dev-notes/notes/devops.c++.profile.md

 ## Instrumented code:
 ### Advantages:
 - Allows for timeline visualizing, which provides a lot of additional context to the profiling data. <br>
-It’s especially useful when spotting interlocking code or investigating flow dependent load times.
+It's especially useful when spotting interlocking code or investigating flow dependent load times.
 - Ability to add markers/descriptions to functions (such as this functions was called with these params), which can often help debugging why a function/scope is slow in various situations.
 - Since the scopes are handpicked, we can filter them out however we want, making visualizing the data much easier